Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 If any other error occurs, umock_c shall raise an error with the code UMOCK_C_ERROR.

+CopyOutArgumentBuffer shall only be available for mock functions that have arguments.

 ###CopyOutArgument(arg_type value)

 The CopyOutArgument call modifier shall copy an argument value to be injected as an out argument value when the code under test calls the mock function.

 CopyOutArgument shall only be applicable to pointer types.

+CopyOutArgument shall only be available for mock functions that have arguments.

 ###ValidateArgumentBuffer(size_t index, const void* bytes, size_t length)